-From a minor tap barely constituting a fender bender to a massive pileup, car accidents have become a norm of modern life.
+From a minor tap barely constituting a fender bender to a massive pileup, car accidents have become a norm of modern life (Need a tow?
+Check out our handy Tow Truck Guide).
 Florida alone experienced an average of 1,103 car accidents per day in 2017, according to crash statistics from the Florida Department of Highway Safety and Motor Vehicles (DHSMV).

 Unfortunately, the commonplace nature of car accidents can make it hard to realize how much an accident can impact your life until it's too late.
 Nevertheless, if you or a loved one have been injured in an auto accident, a skilled personal injury attorney with experience handling car accident cases can help.

 According to statistics published by the National Highway Traffic Safety Administration (NHTSA), a division of the U.S. Department of Transportation, over 37,000 people died in auto accidents in 2017.
 In the prior year, more than 3.1 million people sustained serious injuries in auto accidents around the United States.

 Car accidents have the potential to result in significant injuries to all vehicle occupants, some of which have the potential to result in long-term medical complications.
 People who are seriously injured in auto accidents may incur significant medical expenses, both for the treatment of their injuries and for the cost associated with any ongoing care that may be required.
 What's more, car accident victims may miss work and have noticeably reduced future earning potential.
 These physical and monetary costs say nothing of the tremendous emotional pain and suffering associated with being involved in a car accident.

 Fortunately, by bringing a personal injury claim against those responsible for their injuries, Florida tort law allows people who have been injured by the negligence of others to recover for economic and non-economic losses via a car accident settlement.
 Recoverable losses may include, but are not limited to: